reactjs/rfcs/text/0000-use-state-ref.md

 # Adoption strategy

-Fortunately we don't have any breaking change, also we can embed this hook to `useState` without breaking change
+Fortunately, we don't have any breaking change, also we can embed this hook to `useState` without breaking change

 ```js
 const [count, setCount, getCount] = useState();